One of our handkerchief planters brimming with beautiful coral and shells.

-This elegant mid-century handkerchief planter is in the style attributed to Willy Guhl.
-It is exceptionally large and has a small chip on one of the sides.
+Our topic for today is the beautiful mid-century handkerchief planter in the style attributed to Willy Guhl.
 Willy Guhl (1915-2004) was born in Stein am Rhein, Switzerland.
 Guhl was trained as a carpenter, but went to the School of Applied Arts in Zurich.
-Guhl became a leader in the industrial design movement and is well-known for his design of modern chairs, specifically the loop rocking chair, hour-glass or spindle planters, as well as the charming handkerchief planter originally designed in 1952.
+Guhl became a leader in the industrial design movement and is well-known for his design of modern chairs, specifically the loop rocking chair, hour-glass or spindle planters, as well as the elegant handkerchief planter originally designed in 1952.
+Guhl's quote, "achieve the most with the minimum effort" says it all.
 His creations are beautiful due to their inherent simplicity.
-To read more about handkerchief planters and see some inspirational photos, read our blog, the Maison & Co.
-Notebook.
-Click this link: http://www.maisonandco.com/blog/handkerchief-planter We at Maison & Co. are mad for the handkerchief planter!
-They are obviously beautiful as a planter in the traditional sense.
-It is lovely indoors or out.
-It would make a wonderful bowl or planter for a grouping of orchids atop a coffee table or dining table.
-Outdoors, it would make a beautiful water feature in the garden or simply a planter for a grouping of succulents.